btougeiro/btougeiro/README.md

 - 👋 Hi, I’m @btougeiro
-- 👀 I’m interested in DevOps Engineer on AWS
+- 👀 I’m interested in DevOps, Python, and Golang
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning Kubernetes and Golang
-- 💞️ I’m looking to collaborate on Ansible, Docker, Terraform, Kubernetes and Python projects.
+- 💞️ I’m looking to collaborate on Ansible, Docker, Terraform, Kubernetes, Golang, and Python projects
 - 📫 How to reach me [Twitter](https://www.twitter.com/bruno_tougeiro)

 <!---